arik-so/SwiftLightning/Documentation/GettingStarted.md

 we will need are [`lightning.h`](https://github.com/TheBlueMatt/rust-lightning/blob/2020-05-sample-c-bindings/lightning-c-bindings/include/lightning.h) and [`rust_types.h`](https://github.com/TheBlueMatt/rust-lightning/blob/2020-05-sample-c-bindings/lightning-c-bindings/include/rust_types.h).

-Nonetheless, we do strongly encourage working with the C++ bindings if your environment supports it, given the plethora of "free" benefits that provides, such as memory deallocation, as well as the convenience of instance methods.
+Nonetheless, we do strongly encourage working with the C++ bindings if your environment supports it, given their "free" benefit of automatic memory deallocation.
 If you do end up working with C++, you will only need [`lightningpp.hpp`](https://github.com/TheBlueMatt/rust-lightning/blob/2020-05-sample-c-bindings/lightning-c-bindings/include/lightningpp.hpp) for the header reference.

 One additional benefit of C++ is the reference demo file, located at